-No assurance can be provided that our existing convertible note holders, related parties or shareholders will continue to provide funds to the Company in the future nor if we will be successfully be able to obtain loans from any Malaysia banks and other financial institutions, based on the above considerations, our management is of the opinion that we probably will not having sufficient funds to meet the working capital requirements and debt obligations as they become due starting from one year from the date of this prospectus.
-As a result, the Company's management has determined there is substantial doubt about its ability to continue as a going concern.
+Despite of receiving the net proceeds from our initial underwritten public offering, the management is of the opinion that we will not have sufficient funds to meet the working capital requirements and debt obligations as they become due starting from one year from the date of this report due to our recurring loss.
+Therefore, the management has determined there is substantial doubt about its ability to continue as a going concern.
+If we are unable to generate significant revenue, we may be required to curtail or cease its operations.
+Management is trying to alleviate the going concern risk through the following sources: